tldr-pages/tldr/pages/common/bundle.md

 `bundle update {{gemname}} {{gemname}}`

-- Update one/multiple specific gems(s) defined in the `Gemfile` but only to the next patch version:
+- Update one or more specific gems(s) defined in the `Gemfile` but only to the next patch version:

 `bundle update --patch {{gemname}} {{gemname}}`